Insuremytrip Names Suzanne Morrow As Chief Executive Officer

-(MENAFN- GlobeNewsWire - Nasdaq) Toronto, Feb.
-15, 2024 (GLOBE NEWSWIRE) -- InsureMyTrip , Canada's rapidly growing travel insurance comparison website, announces Suzanne Morrow as the company's Chief Executive Officer.
+WARWICK, R.I., Feb.
+15, 2024 /PRNewswire/ -- InsureMyTrip , the nation's leading travel insurance comparison site, announces Suzanne Morrow as the company's Chief Executive Officer.
 Since joining InsureMyTrip in 2016, Morrow has played a crucial role in the company's overall growth and international expansion.
 Her attention to detail, innate leadership skills, and ability to enhance interdepartmental collaboration have rapidly elevated Morrow's position in the company.
 Today, just eight years later, she holds the highest position in the company.

 Morrow remains steadfast in her commitment to uphold and further the mission of InsureMyTrip, a travel insurance comparison site renowned for its ethical and fair business practices.
 She passionately advocates for the principles of integrity and transparency, which stand at the core of InsureMyTrip's philosophy.
 Recognizing the importance of these values in fostering trust and reliability among customers, she continually strives to ensure that every aspect of the business aligns with these ideals.

 Her leadership is characterized by a relentless pursuit of excellence and fairness, ensuring that customers receive unbiased, comprehensive information to make well-informed insurance decisions.
-This unwavering dedication to ethical standards reinforces InsureMyTrip's position as an industry leader and resonates with the growing consumer demand for authenticity and ethical business conduct in the travel insurance sector.
+This unwavering dedication to ethical standards not only reinforces InsureMyTrip's position as an industry leader but also resonates with the growing consumer demand for authenticity and ethical business conduct in the travel insurance sector.

 Morrow began her career at InsureMyTrip in 2016 as the Client Services Program Manager.
-She worked her way up to Director of Product and Services, then Vice President of Business Development, before being promoted as InsureMyTrip's first female Senior Vice President.
+She worked her way up to Director of Product & Services, then Vice President of Business Development before being promoted as InsureMyTrip's first female Senior Vice President.

 Before coming to InsureMyTrip, Morrow held several leadership positions and is a retired Captain from the United States Air Force.